-The FDA hasn’t inspected foreign manufacturers in China and India that are under Warning Letter since 2019.
+The FDA hasn’t inspected the majority of foreign manufacturers in China and India that are under Warning Letter since 2019.
 Incredibly, they have suggested virtual inspections rather than in-person inspections.

 Prioritize and increase inspections of foreign facilities in China and India, especially manufacturers that have received multiple Warning Letters, to ensure these facilities are safe and operating in accordance with the FDA’s standards.